What to Wear to a Winery: Wine Country Style Guide 2026

 What shoes should I wear to a winery?

-Is there a dress code at wineries?
+Is there a strict dress code at wineries?

 Should I avoid wearing white to a winery?